bandachi/CCC2016Q1/README.md

 In order to write this code, I learned how to:
   -Use the Arrays class in Java to organize an array

-  -Use the Collections class to order an array
+  - Use the Collections class to order an array